 Will I be allowed on campus for events/activities?

-Currently, there are no student events or activities being held on campus.
-We are streaming all our virtual events online including graduation.
+We are streaming all our virtual events online including graduation ceremonies.
 All upcoming streamed events are listed on the Events Newsletter each Monday and under Student News on Connect.
 Virtual events are also available on the Student Connect site at connect.lafilm.edu/livestream.

 Will students still be able to get technical support through the IMT helpdesk line (x2220)?